Magd98/ARCarColorChange/README.md.txt

 Note:Resources Method (ex: Resources.Load) works only when you have a Resources Folder under your assets folder so don't forget to "Make" a resources folder that will have a "Prefabs" folder and a "Materials" folder to be able to load them.

+Note: Scene is available under ExampleAssets\Scenes where everything is located there .

 Thankkksss .. :) I hope this text clarify things ! :>